benjaminkott/bootstrap_package/README.rst

 Feel free to fork this project and create a pull request when you're happy with your changes.

+We check the source code according to the TYPO3 Coding Guidelines.
+To reformat the code automatically, you can use `php-cs-fixer` as follows:

+`php-cs-fixer fix --config-file .php_cs`

 Bug reporting
 -------------